tstone/MicrowaveJS/README.md

 Microwave has no editor interface.
 Instead you write your blog posts in your own editor of choice, using markdown syntax.
 There is a small bit of meta information to include with each post.
 That's it.
 There's nothing else to do besides write and git push.

+Microwave.js is now powering my blog if you'd like to see a live version running: http://www.typeof.co

+At present the code should not be considered production ready.
+There is still quite a bit of testing and polish to be done on it.

 Installation
 ------------